Grimy/om_overlap/README.md

 Face Powder: 13.
 N=12, L=1 for drop.

 Waterproof Sealant: 12.
-N=12, L=0 (spare water wand).
+N=12, L=0 (water wand).

 Hangover Cure: 19.
 N=18, L=1 for drop.

 Airship Fuel: 9.
 N=8, L=1 for drop.

 Precision Machine Oil: 12.
-N=12 for lead, L=0.
+N=12 for lead, L=0 (water wand).
 Quicksilver has N=12, L=1, but it can be double-consumed, making it non-limiting.

 Health Tonic: 8.
 N=12 for vitae, D=5 (output+same output), L=1 for movement (required to set up the double-consume).

 Stamina Potion: 12.
-N=12 for bistabilized water, L=0.
+N=12 for bistabilized water, L=0 (wand).

 Hair Product: 25.
 N=24, L=1 for drop.